GangemiLorenzo/Boreale/README.md

 ## Buffer Functionality

-Although not required, Boreale implements a buffer for pre-fetching images, managed by the BLoC:
+Although not specifically required, Boreale implements a buffer for pre-fetching images, managed by the BLoC:

 - The buffer holds a configurable number of images, ready to be displayed.
 - When the user requests the next image, it is instantly available from the buffer, minimizing wait time.